MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -LimitedAccessFileType

 The following parameters can be used with -ConditionalAccessPolicy AllowLimitedAccess for both the organization-wide setting and the site-level setting.

--OfficeOnlineFilesOnly: Allows users to preview only Office files in the browser.
+- OfficeOnlineFilesOnly: Allows users to preview only Office files in the browser.
 This option increases security but may be a barrier to user productivity.

--LimitedAccessFileType WebPreviewableFiles (default): Allows users to preview Office files and other file types (such as PDF files and images) in the browser.
+- LimitedAccessFileType WebPreviewableFiles (default): Allows users to preview Office files and other file types (such as PDF files and images) in the browser.
 Note that the contents of file types other than Office files are handled in the browser.
 This option optimizes for user productivity but offers less security for files that aren't Office files.

--LimitedAccessFileType OtherFiles: Allows users to download files that can't be previewed, such as .zip and .exe.
+- LimitedAccessFileType OtherFiles: Allows users to download files that can't be previewed, such as .zip and .exe.
 This option offers less security.

-PARAMVALUE: OfficeOnlineFilesOnly | WebPreviewableFiles | OtherFiles

 ```yaml
 Type: SPOLimitedAccessFileType